 The Ethics and Compliance Committee is composed of senior managers from across the Group and reports directly to Technip's Chairman and Chief Executive Officer.
 It ensures proper adherence to the Group's Ethics Charter and all internal regulations derived therefrom.
-It makes proposals to the Chairman and to the Board in respect of ethics and compliance.
+It makes proposals to the Chairman and Chief Executive Officer and to the Board in respect of ethics and compliance.
 The Ethics and Compliance Committee also organizes reports from Regional managers on the application of the Charter.
 In addition, any employee can refer an issue to the Ethics and Compliance Committee on any subject relating to the principles provided in the Ethics Charter.
 A whistleblowing procedure provides a structure to report potential conflicts or incidents in financial, accounting and anti-bribery areas.
 The Ethics and Compliance Committee is chaired by the Group Compliance Officer.

-At executive level, directors and senior managers have signed the "Code of Ethics applicable to the Group's Directors, Executive Management and Senior Financial Officers".
-This code is an addendum to the Ethics Charter setting forth specific rules applying to them in terms of conflict of interest, public reporting, compliance and personal responsibility.
+At executive level, directors and senior managers have signed the "Code of Ethics applicable to the Group's directors, Executive Management and senior financial officers".
+This Code is an addendum to the Ethics Charter setting forth specific rules applying to them in terms of conflict of interest, public reporting, compliance and personal responsibility.
 Senior Management has circulated a "No Gift Instruction" note explaining the procedure for the acceptance of a gift in a professional environment to employees worldwide and communicates the "Rules of Good Conduct relating to the communication and the use of privileged information".

-Annual employee appraisals refer to "analysis of skills and professional behavior" with individual commitment to ethical values.
+Annual employee appraisals refer to "analysis of skills and professional behavior" with individual commitment to ethical Values.

-Applying the Group's strategic objectives, its organizational structure is based on seven Regions with full P&L accountability, a vertically integrated Subsea business unit and the new global Business Unit Technip Stone & Webster Process Technology (PT).
-This structure was established by the Chairman and Chief Executive Officer of the Company in an organizational memorandum defining the Company's strategic framework, organizational objectives and principles.
+Applying the Group's strategic objectives, its organizational structure is based on Regions with full P&L accountability, a vertically integrated Subsea division as well as autonomous Business Units in charge of promoting and developing emerging activities.

 4.2.2.
-Risk management
+Risk Management

-All risks faced by the Group (risks related to the Group, its operations and industry, as well as regulatory and legal risks, industrial and environmental risks, credit/counter-party risks, liquidity risks and market risks as detailed in Section 4 of this Reference Document) are subject to risk assessment and risk management measures at different levels of the organization, from the Corporate Divisions to the relevant Regions, entities and Projects.
+All risks faced by the Group (risks related to the Group, its operations and industry, as well as regulatory and legal risks, industrial and environmental risks, credit/counter-party risks, liquidity risks and market risks as detailed in Section 4 of the Reference Document of the Company at the year ended December 31, 2013) are subject to risk assessment and risk management measures at different levels of the organization, from the Corporate Divisions to the relevant Regions, entities and Projects.